Our clients typically get a 200% increase in the

-Look at what device your users on your landing page are using to view it.
+Look at what device your users are using to view your landing page.
 If you have a high number of mobile users and your landing page isn’t mobile friendly, you should change that pronto.

 Optimize by Browsers

-Often, it never crosses your mind as a marketer or business owner that your funnel needs to work across browser because you’re so used to using just Chrome or Firefox.
-Check your analytics to see which browsers are the most popular and then test what the user experience is like for users in your funnel on those browsers.
-Optimize your code for working well across the most popular browsers based on your analytics.
+Often, it never crosses your mind as a marketer or business owner that your funnel needs to work across different browsers since you are used to using Chrome or Firefox.
+Check your analytics to see which browsers are the most popular and then test on those browsers what the user experience is like for them in your funnel.
+Optimize your code to work well across the most popular browsers based on your analytics.

-Conversion is a time-intensive endeavor that requires plenty of research and understanding of your customers and their habits as well as of your own business.
-It is a time intensive process but at the end of the day, conversion funnels are the best way for your business website to turn website visitors into regular customers, which helps you meet your ultimate business objectives.
+Conversion is a time-intensive endeavor that requires plenty of research and understanding of your customers and their habits, as well as of your own business.
+Although it is a time-consuming process, at the end of the day, conversion funnels are the best way for your business website to turn website visitors into regular customers.
+This will eventually help you meet your ultimate business objectives.

-These days, plenty of companies are savvy to the importance of having a business website and already have an online presence.
+These days, plenty of companies are savvy to the importance of having a business website.
+Most even have an online presence.
 If you’re one of these businesses, that’s great!
 Simply creating an online presence, however, isn’t going to drive business growth.
-In the same vein that you set up a cash register in your brick-and-mortar store to keep track of your sales as a measure of how your store is performing and decide on future stock purchases for example, it is utterly necessary to set up web analytics for your website to track how it is performing for your business to make informed business growth decisions.
+In the same way that you have set up a cash register in your brick-and-mortar store to keep track of your sales as a measure of how your store is performing and decide on future stock purchases for example, it is utterly necessary to set up web analytics for your website to track how it is performing for your business to make informed business growth decisions.

 6 Reasons WHY Your Business Needs Analytics